dfloer/SC2k-docs/sc2 file spec.md

 Industrial Goal: 4 bytes

-Cash Goal Funds wihtout: 4 bytes\
+Cash Goal Funds without: 4 bytes\
 Seems to be total cash on hand, not counting debts from bonds.

 *Land Value Goal: 4 bytes